A Girls Guide to Cars

 • Honda Sensing is standard on all models

-The last generation Honda CR-V vs 2020 model. 📸 Scotty Reiss
+The previous generation Honda CR-V vs 2020 model.
+Photo: Scotty Reiss

 Subtle Change is Good

 Overall, there are not a lot of changes to the 2020 model.
-If it ain’t broke…right?
-But the improvements that were made are good ones.
-I particularly liked the cargo floor and versatile center console, both offering lots of storage solutions, which for someone running around town, makes you day even easier.
-And in the top end Touring edition, the Honda CR-V does it with even elegance and comfort.
+If it ain’t broke, right?
+But the improvements they made are good ones.
+I particularly liked the cargo floor and versatile center console.
+Both offer lots of storage solutions, which for someone running around town, makes your day even easier.
+And in the top-end Touring edition, the Honda CR-V does it with even elegance and comfort.

 What We Listened to In the Honda CR-V Touring